atimpone/aws-foundation-journey/2-fast-follow-on/2-2-on-premises-network-integration.md

   * On-premises clients resolve custom FQDNs for cloud hosted services.
   * Cloud clients resolve customer FQDNs on on-premises services.

+* Security
+  * Protect against external attack vectors from the Internet.
+  * Protect against internal data loss/exfiltration to the Internet.
+  * Ensure that only appropriate cloud networks and cloud hosted services can have connectivity to appropriate internal networks and services and vice vesa.

 * Non-overlapping allocation of IP address ranges for use by cloud environments.

 ## Solution Options and Resources